Benjamin O. Davis Jr.: World War II

+Captain Benjamin Oliver Davis Jr. of Washington, D.C., climbing into an Advanced Trainer (Tuskegee, Alabama; January 1942).

 Early in 1941, the Roosevelt administration, in response to public pressure for greater black participation in the military as war approached, ordered the War Department to create a black flying unit.
 Captain Davis was assigned to the first training class at Tuskegee Army Air Field (hence the name Tuskegee Airmen).
 In July 1941, Davis entered aviation cadet training with the Tuskegee Airmen's first class of aviation cadets, Class 42-C-SE.
-On March 6, 1942, Davis graduated from aviation cadet training with Captain George S. Roberts; 2nd Lt.
-Charles DeBow Jr. (Feb 13, 1918 – April 4, 1968), 2nd Lt.
+On March 6, 1942, Davis graduated from aviation cadet training with Captain George S. Roberts, 2nd Lt.
+Charles DeBow Jr. (Feb 13, 1918 – April 4, 1986), 2nd Lt.
 Mac Ross (1912–1944), and 2nd Lt.
 Lemuel R. Custis (1915–2005).
 Davis and his four classmates became the first African American combat fighter pilots in the U.S. military.

 Davis was the first African American officer to solo an Army Air Corps aircraft.
 In July that year, having been promoted to lieutenant colonel, he was named commander of the first all-black air unit, the 99th Pursuit Squadron.

 The squadron, equipped with Curtiss P-40 fighters, was sent to Tunisia in North Africa in the spring of 1943.
 On June 2, they saw combat for the first time in a dive-bombing mission against the German-held island of Pantelleria as part of Operation Corkscrew.
 The squadron later supported the Allied invasion of Sicily.